2002 Pacific typhoon season: Season summary

-The season began early, but did not become active until June, when six storms passed near or over Japan after a ridge weakened.
-Nine storms developed in July, many of which influenced the monsoon trough over the Philippines to produce heavy rainfall and deadly flooding.
+Despite an early beginning, widespread activity did not occur until June, when six storms passed near or over Japan after a ridge weakened.
+Nine storms developed in July, many of which influenced the monsoon trough over the Philippines that produced heavy rainfall and deadly flooding.
 The flooding was worst in Luzon, where 85 people were killed.
-The series of storms caused the widespread closure of schools and offices.
-Many roads were damaged, and the floods left about $1.8 million (₱94.2 million PHP) in crop damage, largely to rice and corn.
-Overall damage from the series of storms was estimated at $10.3 million (₱522 million PHP).
-From June to September, heavy rainfall affected large portions of China, resulting in devastating flooding that killed over 1,500 people and left $8.2 billion (¥68 billion CNY) in damage.
+The series of storms caused widespread closures of schools and offices.
+Many roads were damaged, and the floods caused about $1.8 million (₱94.2 million) in crop losses, largely to rice and corn.
+Overall damage from the series of storms was estimated at $10.3 million (₱522 million).
+From June to September, heavy rainfall affected large portions of China, resulting in devastating flooding that killed over 1,500 people and left $8.2 billion (CN¥68 billion) in damage.
 During this time, Tropical Storm Kammuri struck southern China with a large area of rainfall that damaged or destroyed 245,000 houses.
-There were 153 deaths related to the storm, mostly inland in Hunan, and damage totaled $322 million (¥2.665 billion CNY).
-Activity shifted farther to the east after September, with Typhoon Higos striking Japan in October and Typhoon Pongsona hitting Guam in December.
+A total of 153 deaths were connected to the storm, mostly inland in Hunan, and damage totaled $322 million (CN¥2.665 billion).
+Activity shifted farther east after September, with Typhoon Higos striking Japan in October and Typhoon Pongsona hitting Guam in December.

-During most of the year, sea surface temperatures were above normal near the equator, and were highest around 160° E from January to July, and in November.
-Areas of convection developed farther east than usual, causing many storms to develop east of 150° E. The average point of formation was 145.9° E, the easternmost point since 1951.
-Partially as a result, no tropical storms made landfall in the Philippines for the first time since 1951, according to the JMA.
-Two storms – Ele and Huko – entered the basin from the Central Pacific, east of the International Date Line.
+During most of the year, sea surface temperatures were above normal near the equator, and were highest around 160°E from January to July, and in November.
+Areas of convection developed farther east than usual, causing many storms to develop east of 150°E. The average point of formation was 145.9°E, the easternmost point since 1951.
+As a result, no tropical storms made landfall in the Philippines, the first such occrrence since 1951, according to the JMA.
+Two hurricanes – Ele and Huko – entered the basin from the Central Pacific, east of the International Date Line.
 Overall, there were 26 named storms in the basin in 2002, which was slightly below the norm of 26.7.
-A total of 15 of the 26 storms became typhoons, a slightly higher than normal proportion.
+A total of 15 of the 26 storms became typhoons, a slightly higher-than-normal proportion.

+The ACE index for the 2002 Pacific typhoon season, as calculated by Colorado State University using data from the JTWC, was 390.6 units.